HomeArticlesHow ToConvert JSON to CSV

 Common Mistakes to Avoid

 Losing data type information.
 CSV has no type system: numbers, booleans, and dates are all written as plain strings.
 A price field with JSON value 499.99 and a sku field with JSON value "499.99" are indistinguishable once written to CSV.
-Anyone consuming the file downstream must re-parse fields into the correct type from prior knowledge of the schema — the file itself gives no hint.
+Anyone consuming the file downstream has to re-parse fields into the correct type from prior knowledge of the schema.
+The file itself gives no hint.

 Assuming all objects in a JSON array share identical keys.
 This holds for tightly controlled, schema-validated data, but fails constantly for real-world API exports and evolving data models.
 Always compute the full key union across every record before generating the header row, rather than trusting the first object to represent the whole dataset's shape.